 Return ferry – The tour includes return ferry journey to Rangitoto Island from downtown Auckland.

 A reasonable level of fitness is required for the walk to the summit.
 Please note there are approximately 300 boardwalk steps.
-This tour is not suitable for pregnant women, or people recovering from surgery.
+The walking part of this tour may not be suitable for pregnant women, or people recovering from surgery.

 Duration: At least 4.5 hours, including ferry travel